pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 **NOTE**: _We generalise the population distribution, not the population itself!_

 #### Sample
 A single individual drawn from a population.

-There are many sampling methods, such as random sampling, selective sampling, systematic sampling, etc. However, we shall see how and why we use random sampling with replacement.
+**NOTE**: There are many sampling methods (random sampling, selective sampling, systematic sampling, etc.).
+However, random sampling with replacement is the one we shall use and the reason will become clear in the following subsections.

 #### Random sample
 A single sample, i.e. a single outcome drawn from a random process.